 We are all sinners, even if we sin differently.

-Please know that I no longer wear my Pro Life Badge.
-I believe that all life is valuable, including the teen mom who is making a choice she will carry with her the rest of her life.
+Please know that I no longer wear my Pro-Life Badge.
+I believe that all life is valuable, including the teen mom who is making a choice she will carry with her for the rest of her life.

 The LORD is close to the brokenhearted and saves those who are crushed in spirit.

-UPDATED: This year it has been 22 years since my whole world changed!
-My baby is now 22 years old and recently gave birth to her first baby.
+UPDATED: It has been more than 30 years since my whole world changed!
+A few years ago, when my baby was 22 years old, she gave birth to her first baby.